cchitsiang/awesome-stars/topics.md

 - [pocket-id/pocket-id](https://github.com/pocket-id/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
-- [getmaxun/maxun](https://github.com/getmaxun/maxun) - Turn websites into clean data pipelines & structured APIs in minutes!
+- [getmaxun/maxun](https://github.com/getmaxun/maxun) - ✨ The open-source no-code platform for web scraping, crawling, search and AI data extraction • Turn websites into structured APIs in minutes ✨
 - [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [n8n-io/self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.
 - [panoratech/Panora](https://github.com/panoratech/Panora) - Open-Sourcing the integration engine our platform runs on